 - Accountability: Including auditability, minimisation and reporting of negative impact, trade-offs and redress.

-Taken from: Ethics guidelines for trustworthy AI
+Taken from: Ethics guidelines for trustworthy artificial intelligence

 For those interested, it’s worth a read, but some thoughts I had on the way through: